 Then he followed us downstairs, outside and he had... we were, I have to say something.
 In most cases, for one year in a row, we were mostly hungry and thirsty.
 I have to openly say this, to tell it, to illustrate it with this case in Gollak.
 When we went out, he said that his goats were in the mountains and just for the sake of conversation, I said, "You have good goats."
 I said, "Do you ferment the cheese with or without thickened cream?"
 And he said, "How do you know..."
 No {corrects herself} "Do you sell cheese with or without thickened cream?"
 He said, "How come you know about goats?"
 I said, "When I was little, I grew up among goats.
 I didn't like them that much, but we sold the cheese, while we ate the one without thickened cream at home."
 I said it jokingly, even though it was the truth.
 Life in big families wasn't always the way it seemed.
 And he said, "Ha, you know what cheese with cream is?"
-I said, "Yes, we ate it sometimes, but it was sold."
+I said, "Yes, we ate it sometimes, but we sold it."
 And he said, "Wait a bit."
-And he called his wife by her name and said, "My wife has put the bread in qerep, and they are warm.
-You aren't going anywhere without taking a piece of warm bread with the cheese with cream, because I don't sell all the uncreamed cheese."
-And he didn't allow us to go and went to cut a big loaf of bread in four pieces, there were four of us.
+And he called his wife by her name and said, "My wife has put the bread in qerep,28 and it's warm.
+You aren't going anywhere without taking a piece of warm bread with the cheese without cream, because I didn't sell all the uncreamed cheese."
+And he didn't allow us to go and he went quickly to cut a big loaf of bread in four pieces, there were four of us.
 And he had put one big piece of uncreamed cheese, the uncreamed cheese is the one out of which they don't take the cream, it's good, it's delicious.

-And we ate the bread there and walked further, Rrahmani, may peace be upon him said, "Even if you have never received anything good from your goats, today we did." (smiles).
+And we ate the bread there and walked further, Rrahman, may he rest in peace, said, "Even if you have never received anything good from your goats, today we did." (smiles).
 That day we ate after a very long time, and we were often hungry and thirsty, but at times, people gave us something to eat when we passed by their villages.
-Or they cooked, as at Verrat e Llukës, where the whole village volunteered to cooked, or they simply heard that we were there, for example in Istog.
-People waited for us with pita, with the things they had... everybody contributed in their own way.
-But I remember, it was not rare that we were without eating or drinking.
-Especially because of the curfew, which
+Or they cooked, as at Verrat e Llukës, where the whole village volunteered to cook, or they simply heard that we were there, for example in Istog.
+People waited for us with pita,29 with the things they had... everybody contributed in their own way.
+But I remember, it was not rare that we went without eating or drinking.
+Especially because of the curfew, which started at eight o'clock, you either had the chance to go to someone's to eat dinner or return home, it was pretty difficult.
+And this was a fact.